International Capital Budgeting Institute

 6-3.1 - Funding Plan Calculations – Reserve study software must be capable of correctly making all required funding plan calculations.

 a.
 Interest earnings calculations

 f.
 Loans and loan repayments

 6-4.1 – Summary level financial reports - Reserve study software must be capable of producing summary level financial reports.
 Summary level reports should generally be one or two page reports only.
-If the organizations has a relatively small component list and detail reports can be presented in a one or two page format, then it is acceptable to insert detail reports in place of summary reports.
+If the organization has a relatively small component list and detail reports can be presented in a one or two page format, then it is acceptable to insert detail reports in place of summary reports.

 a.
 Statement of current position

 b.
-30-year cash flow funding schedule
+30-year cash flow funding or percent funded schedule

 c.
 30-year expenditure summary